-While agriculture contributes to 25-30% of the GDP in the countries covered in this project, it receives only 2- 7% of total bank credit.
-Small and Medium Enterprises (SMEs) are important generators of employment and GDP in these economies, but a chronic lack of access to credit limits their growtl and impact.
-Therefore, to overcome the credit crunch while building cash flow ar liquidity, businesses can follow a wide ran of strategies including factoring.
+While agriculture contributes to 25-30% of the GDP in the countries covered in this project, it receives only 2-7% of total bank credit.
+Small and Medium Enterprises (SMEs) are important generators of employment and GDP in these economies, but a chronic a healthy cash flow, FACTS' customers can procure more goods, make timely payments, expand business and manage their payroll while keeping the value chain rolling.

-The demand for factoring services, which supports producers and traders to scale act ties, however remains largely unmet in mar developing countries.
-Using FACTS, SMEs r can upload their unpaid invoices and turn them into cash.
-There is no more need to w the usual 60 -90 days for payment.
+The demand for factoring services, which supports producers and traders to scale activities, however remains largely unmet in many developing countries.
+Using FACTS, SMEs now can upload their unpaid invoices and turn them into cash.
+There is no more need to wait the usual 60 -90 days for payment.
 FACTS puts money into the business right away.
-W
+With